authaction/authaction-react-example/README.md

-# React OAuth2 Integration with Authaction
+# React OAuth2 Integration with AuthAction

 This is a React application demonstrating how to integrate OAuth2 authentication using [AuthAction](https://app.authaction.com/) with the `react-oidc-context` library.